dsilvestro/rootBBB/README.md

 ## Root age estimation using a Bayesian Brownian bridge

 ### Requirements
-The program requires Python v.3 (it has been tested with 3.7 and 3.8) and the following libraries: matplotlib, scipy, numpy.
+The program requires Python v.3 (it has been tested with 3.7 and 3.8) and the following libraries. matplotlib scipy numpy.

 ### Main commands